Dr. Ryan Stewart, DO

 • Pelvic floor physical therapy

-• Repeat surgery if symptoms are significantly bothersome
+• Repeat surgery if symptoms are really getting in the way of your daily life

 References

 • Jelovsek JE, Barber MD, Brubaker L, et al. Effect of uterosacral ligament suspension vs sacrospinous ligament fixation with or without perioperative behavioral therapy for pelvic organ prolapse on surgical outcomes and prolapse symptoms at 5 years in the OPTIMAL randomized clinical trial.
 JAMA.
-2018;319(15):1554-1565.
-PMID: 29677302
+2018;319(15):1554-1565. doi:10.1001/jama.2018.2827

 ← Learn more about Pelvic Organ Prolapse